TN 24 (11-24)

 • business,

-• employment, or
+• employment,

-• confinement in a hospital, nursing home, other medical institution, or
+• confinement in a hospital, nursing home, other medical institution,

-• penal institution;
+• penal institution.

 3. c.

-3. Who is considered eligible for LISH
+2. Who is considered to meet the LISH requirement

 1. a.